-Our Stream Monitoring program was established in 2015.
-Volunteers collect water samples from multiple sites at each stream, several times each season.
+Established in 2014, our Stream Monitoring program uses a volunteers workforce to collect water samples from multiple sites at each stream, several times each season.
 Sites are carefully selected on each stream to better identify the sources of high pollutant levels.
 Sampling during high flow storm events is difficult, but very important due to the high levels of pollutants that occur during these times.
 High pollutant levels, coupled with high flow into the lake, make these events a key contributor to the pollution of Seneca Lake.

 Overall, the stream monitoring program has shown that: